splewis/get5/README.md

 Get5 is a [SourceMod](http://www.sourcemod.net/) plugin for CS:GO servers for running matches.
 It is originally based on [pugsetup](https://github.com/splewis/csgo-pug-setup) and is inspired by [eBot](https://github.com/deStrO/eBot-CSGO).

 The core idea behind its use is all match details being fully defined in a single config file.
 Check out [this example config](configs/get5/example_match.cfg).
 Its main target use-case is tournaments and leagues (online or LAN).
 All that is required of the server-admins is to load match config file to the server and the match should run without any more manual actions from the admins.
 This plugin is not invasive - most of its functionality is built to work within how the CS:GO server normally operates, not replacing its functionality.
-It is not recommended for your new matchmaking service.
+No, it is not recommended for your new matchmaking service.

 It is meant to be relatively easy to use for tournament admins.

 Features of this include:
 - Locking players to the correct team by their Steam ID
 - In-game map veto support from the match's maplist
-- Support for multi-map series (Bo1, Bo3, Bo5, etc.)
+- Support for multi-map series (Bo1, Bo2, Bo3, Bo5, etc.)
 - Warmup and !ready system each team
 - Automatic GOTV demo recording
 - Knifing for sides